Dr Pepper: "Dr Pepper Capital of the World"

 John William "Bill" Davis opened Virginia's first Dr. Pepper plant east of the Mississippi in Roanoke in 1936.
 The city has been named the "Dr Pepper Capital of the World" and broke world records for its consumption of Dr Pepper in the late 1950s.
 As of 2006 the company sells more Dr Pepper in the Roanoke Valley area of Virginia than any other metropolitan area east of the Mississippi River.
 In October 2015, the city of Roanoke celebrated October 24 as "Dr Pepper Day".

 Museum

 The Artesian Manufacturing and Bottling Company building in Waco, Texas, is on the National Register of Historic Places.

+The entrance of the Dr. Pepper Museum.

 The Dr Pepper Museum, located in the Artesian Manufacturing and Bottling Company building in Waco, Texas, opened to the public in 1989.
 The building, completed in 1906, was the first to be built specifically to bottle Dr Pepper, with production continuing until 1965.

+2026 viral commercial

+In December 2025, TikToker Romeo Bingham (@romeosshow) posted a short, catchy jingle she created for Dr Pepper.
+The 11-second video featured her singing: "Dr Pepper, baby, it's good and nice.
+Doo doo doo."
+She tagged Dr Pepper and asked them to "get back to me with a proposition we can make thousands together".
+The video went viral and they replied to her in the comments.
+Dr Pepper licensed the jingle and featured it in a 15-second official commercial that aired during the College Football Playoff National Championship game on January 19, 2026.